-- 1. January 2019 income limits are reported as a percentage of the federal poverty level (FPL).
-The 2019 FPL for a family of three was \$21,330.
+- 1. January 2020 income limits are reported as a percentage of the federal poverty level (FPL).
+The FPL for a family of three is \$21,720 as of 2020.
 The reported levels reflect Modified Adjusted Gross Income (MAGI)-converted income standards and include a disregard equal to five percentage points of the FPL applied at the highest income level for Medicaid and separate CHIP coverage.
 In states without a separate CHIP program, the disregard is added to the highest Medicaid or the CHIP-funded Medicaid expansion limit.
-In states with a separate CHIP program, the disregard is added to the highest to the highest Medicaid or CHIP-funded Medicaid expansion limit as well as to the upper eligibility limit of the separate CHIP program.
-Because CHIP funding is limited to uninsured children, in states that have a higher eligibility limit for their CHIP-funded Medicaid expansion than regular Medicaid, there may be a small number of children who have another source of coverage that would be eligible for Medicaid when the five percentage point disregard is applied, which is not reflected in the table.
-Eligibility levels are reported as a percentage of the FPL. - 2.
+In states with a separate CHIP program, the disregard is applied to the highest Medicaid or CHIP-funded Medicaid expansion limit as well as to the upper eligibility limit of the separate CHIP program.
+Because CHIP funding is limited to uninsured children, in states that have a higher eligibility limit for their CHIP-funded Medicaid expansion than regular Medicaid, there may be a small number of children who have another source of coverage that would be eligible for Medicaid when the 5 percentage point disregard is applied, which is not reflected in the table. - 2.
 States may use Title XXI CHIP funds to cover children through CHIP-funded Medicaid expansion programs and/or separate child health insurance programs for children not eligible for Medicaid.
 Use of Title XXI CHIP funds is limited to uninsured children.
 The Medicaid income eligibility levels listed indicate thresholds for children covered with Title XIX Medicaid funds and uninsured children covered with Title XXI funds through CHIP-funded Medicaid expansion programs.
 To be eligible in the infant category, a child has not yet reached his or her first birthday; to be eligible in the 1-5 category, the child is age one or older, but has not yet reached his or her sixth birthday; and to be eligible in the 6-18 category, the child is age six or older, but has not yet reached his or her 19th birthday. - 3.
 The states noted use federal CHIP funds to operate separate child health insurance programs for children not eligible for Medicaid.
 Such programs may either provide benefits similar to Medicaid or a somewhat more limited benefit package.
 They also may impose premiums or other cost sharing obligations on some or all families with eligible children.
-These programs typically provide coverage for uninsured children until the child's 19th birthday. - 4.
-Medians for CHIP-funded uninsured children are based on the upper limit of coverage. - Alabama, the District of Columbia, Oklahoma, and Tennessee have different lower bounds for adolescents in Title XXI funded Medicaid expansions depending on age.
+Unlike Medicaid, which allows states to cover 19 and 20 years as children, CHIP coverage is limited to uninsured children under the age of 19. - 4.
+Medians for CHIP-funded uninsured children are based on the upper limit of coverage. - 5.
+Alabama, the District of Columbia, Oklahoma, and Tennessee have different lower bounds for adolescents in Title XXI funded Medicaid expansions depending on age.
 The lower bound for Title XXI funded Medicaid is 18% for children ages 14 through 18 in Alabama, 63% for children ages 15 through 18 in the District of Columbia, 69% for children ages 14 through 18 in Oklahoma, and 29% for children ages 14 through 18 in Tennessee. - 6.
-In California, children with higher incomes are eligible for separate CHIP coverage in certain counties. - 7.
+In California, children with higher incomes may be eligible for separate CHIP coverage in certain counties. - 7.
 In Florida, all infants are covered in Medicaid.
 Florida operates three separate CHIP programs: Healthy Kids covers children ages 5 through 18; MediKids covers children ages 1 through 4; and the Children's Medical Services Managed Care Plan serves children with special health care needs from birth through age 18.
-In Florida, families can buy-in to Healthy Kids for children ages 5-19 and to MediKids for children ages 1 to 4.
+In Florida, families can buy-in to Healthy Kids for children ages 5-19 and to MediKids children ages 1 to 4.